V0lk3n/AutoDows/README.md

 # Installation

-You can use the EasyInstall way, run the PowerShell command bellow, AutoDows will be Downloaded and Extracted on Desktop, then the PS1 script will automatically be run.
+You can use the EasyInstall way, run the PowerShell command bellow, AutoDows will be Downloaded and Extracted on Desktop, then AutoUpdater.ps1 will automatically be run.
+It will ask user if AutoSetup and SawTheme need to be run at the end of Updates installation.
+If you need to run a specific script (SawTheme.ps1 as example), I suggest to download the release and run the specific script instead.

 ```
 (New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/V0lk3n/AutoDows/main/setup.bat") | iex